 - 1. Is your personal equipment in order (engine, harness, carabiners, reserve, helmet) and are all straps done up? - 2.
 Is the canopy arranged in a half-moon shape and are all the air intakes open? - 3.
 Are all the lines untangled and are any lines under the canopy? - 4.
 Are the trimmer positions correct and symmetrical? - 5.
-Is the brake toggle properly oriented with the tip steering line toward the outside (ref: 2D toggle)? - 6.
-Does the weather, in particular wind direction and strength, allow a safe flight? - 7.
-Is the propeller clear? - 8.
-Does the engine deliver full power? - 9.
+Does the weather, in particular wind direction and strength, allow a safe flight? - 6.
+Is the propeller clear? - 7.
+Does the engine deliver full power? - 8.
 Are the airspace and launch area clear?